Frequently Asked Questions

 **please also note that these fees are non-refundable under no circumstances

 How long is the audition process?

-ANSWER: Generally two weekends.
+SHORT ANSWER: Generally two weeks (this may change)

 The SECOND audition day, should you be invited back, will function almost like a rehearsal.
 As of the second day, you are to arrive and operate as if you are a member of Vegas Vanguard but your “job is on the line” (no pun intended).
 You are expected to return with the instructions of your staff applied to their fullest extent, material to be memorized, mind and body to be ready, and our technique to be honed to a greater detail than when first introduced.